 Lettuce is a must-have vegetable if you enjoy salads and sandwiches.
 If you fall into that category, you may even want to plant several different types of lettuce in various colors and textures to have plenty on hand.
 Lettuce is a good choice if you have areas of the garden that experience some shade — those spots where pure sun-loving vegetables don't grow as well.

-Lettuce works well for in-ground gardens, raised beds and planter pots.
+Lettuce works well for in-ground gardens, raised beds and containers such as planter pots.
 Generally growing no more than 6 to 12 inches, lettuce is a good choice for the front perimeter of the vegetable garden in front of taller vegetables.
 Rather than long rows, lettuce is often planted in small squares or patches where it can be easily harvested.
 In hot climates, planting lettuce so it is shaded by taller vegetables can keep it from sending out flower heads (bolting) too early.

 Lettuce is an excellent choice for growing in cooler climates in the spring or fall, when the days are shorter.
 Growing this cool-season vegetable in warm climates can be challenging at best, but lettuce will thrive in cooler climates.